Master of Education (M.Ed.)

 - Leadership and Transformation (LT1): Become reflective practitioners that reflect on as assess their own practice and their students' work to continually improve learning, teaching, and leadership.

 Candidates to any Concordia University-Portland Master of Education program must submit the following:

 - The online application: http://www.cu-portland.edu/your-higher-education-journey-starts-here-apply-now

 - Official transcripts from a regionally accredited school demonstrating completion of a bachelor’s or master's degree

-- Letters of Recommendation verifying work with children or youth and addressing the candidate’s ability to do graduate level work.
+- Letter of Recommendation verifying work with children or youth and addressing the candidate’s ability to do graduate level work.
 Letters of recommendation are confidential and not available to student.

 - M.Ed.
-C&I, M.Ed. in Leadership, and MCTE applicants: Two confidential letters of recommendation, dated within six months of applying.
-If your cumulative GPA is 2.8 or higher, letters of recommendation are not required.
+C&I, M.Ed. in Leadership, and MCTE applicants: One confidential letter of recommendation, dated within six months of applying.
+If your cumulative GPA is 2.8 or higher, a letter of recommendation is not required.

-- Preliminary (formerly IAL) and Professional (formerly CAL) licensure certificate program applicants (Oregon & Washington): One letter of recommendation from a practicing, licensed administrator (preferably your current supervisor) who knows your work history and readiness to enter an administration program.
+- M.Ed. in Administration, Preliminary (formerly IAL), and Professional (formerly CAL) licensure certificate program applicants (Oregon & Washington): One letter of recommendation from a practicing, licensed administrator (preferably your current supervisor) who knows your work history and readiness to enter an administration program.
 This letter is required, regardless of your GPA.

 - The TSPC-required Personal Character Questionnaire

 - A résumé that lists all licensed educational experiences (one year of teaching equals eight consecutive months in a licensed, contracted position)